stefanvictora/hue-scheduler/README.md

 The given examples vary greatly depending on your current location and the current time of year.
 To get the current times for your location, you can simply start Hue Scheduler with an empty input file.

-Additionally, you can **adjust the start time relative to these sun times** by using the following format:
+Additionally, you can **adjust the start time relative to these solar times** by using the following format:

 ~~~yacas
 <sun_constant>[+-]<adjustment_in_minutes>
 ~~~

 For example: ``sunset-30`` adjusts the start time to 30 minutes before sunset, and ``sunrise+60`` to one hour after sunrise.
-These expressions are dynamically updated each day to reflect the current sun times at your location.
+These expressions are dynamically updated each day to reflect the current solar times at your location.

-Further details about the different sun times can be found at [Twilight - Wikipedia](https://en.wikipedia.org/wiki/Twilight) and [Twilight - commons-suncalc](https://shredzone.org/maven/commons-suncalc/usage.html#twilight).
+Further details about the different solar times can be found at [Twilight - Wikipedia](https://en.wikipedia.org/wiki/Twilight) and [Twilight - commons-suncalc](https://shredzone.org/maven/commons-suncalc/usage.html#twilight).

 **FAQ: How Does Hue Scheduler Determine the End of States?**